CodeByKanav/PongGame/README.md

 ## Rules:
 - First player to 3 points wins.
-- 1 point given for scoring on the opponent
+- 1 point given for scoring on the opponent.
-- Speed of the ball increases as the round goes on
+- Speed of the ball increases as the round goes on.

 ## Difficulty Levels:
 - There are 4 difficulties: